-Lower Antelope Slot Canyon is more rustic and equally spectacular near Page, Arizona.
+Lower Antelope Slot Canyon is rustic and spectacular near Page, Arizona.

 The canyon entrance is a narrow fissure in the horizontal, stone surface of the wide wash.
 It is a more strenuous expedition since access requires descent on narrow, steep, metal ladders bolted to the canyon walls.